codacy-open-source-projects-scans/linux/Documentation/admin-guide/cgroup-v2.rst

 	Healthy workloads are not expected to reach this limit.

+  memory.swap.peak
+	A read-only single value file which exists on non-root cgroups.

+	The max swap usage recorded for the cgroup and its descendants since the creation of the cgroup.

   memory.swap.max
 	A read-write single value file which exists on non-root cgroups.
 The default is "max".